 Museum of Ice Cream transports visitors to a candy-colored world of sprinkles and scoops that’s tucked away inside the Tribune Tower off of Michigan Avenue.
 Unlimited ice cream treats, a giant ball pit “pool” filled with plastic sprinkles, and beautiful exhibits galore are designed to delight visitors of all ages.
-We headed downtown to see how the experience held up as a destination for families with young kids.
+We headed downtown to see how this immersive experience held up as a destination for families with young kids.

 The Museum of Ice Cream invited us to a complimentary preview of the experience.
 All thoughts and opinions are my own.